Wil Time Bigtime: 1-2-3 Go

-More than 50 individuals from the studio audience has been already selected during the raffle draw and the another 10 studio audiences from his/her group who danced the opening dance number has been selected on-air before playing the game but all of them received a gift pack from the sponsor.
+More than 50 individuals from the studio audience has been already selected during the raffle draw and another 10 studio audiences from his/her group who danced the opening dance number has been selected on-air before playing the game but all of them received a gift pack from the sponsor.
 They will only choose the numbers 1, 2 or 3 to answer the questions.
 If the individual contestants selected the correct answer, they will proceed to the next questions but the other individual contestants who chose the 2 wrong answers are automatically eliminated from the game.
 The remaining individual contestant who chose the correct answer to the final question automatically receives PHP 10,000 cash prize before playing the Shoot Mo Baby! jackpot round.
 If all contestants chose the 2 wrong answers, there will be another raffle draw for a jackpot round.
+This was later replaced by Red White and Blue in May 14.